-- KU1 Demonstrate originality and creativity in the application of a coherent and detailed knowledge of fashion business and management. - KU2 Display a critical awareness of current problems and new insights in fashion business and management informed by the forefront of academic and professional practice. - KU3 Understand how a deep understanding of the historic and contemporary place of fashion in society works to inform strategy, production, and finances in a range of business models and structures.
+- KU1 Demonstrate originality and creativity in the application of a coherent and detailed knowledge of global marketing and communications. - KU2 Display a critical awareness of current problems and new insights in marketing business and management informed by the forefront of academic and professional practice. - KU3 Understand how a deep understanding of the historic and contemporary place of global marketing and communications in society works to inform strategy, production, and finances in a range of business models and structures.